Zaroxqs/Zaroxqs/README.md

 Hi, I’m Zaroxqs.
-I’m currently learning node.js, and python.
-How to reach me: Discord "Zaro#1015".
+You can reach me on Discord: "Zaro#1015".